-The ALMC controls currency risk by management of the open currency position on the estimated basis of Georgian Lari devaluation and other macroeconomic indicators, which gives the Bank an opportunity to minimize losses from significant currency rates fluctuations toward its national currency.
+The ALMC controls currency risk by management of the open currency position, which gives the Bank an opportunity to minimize losses from national currency fluctuations towards its foreign currency.
 The Treasury Department performs daily monitoring of the Bank's open currency position with the aim to match the requirements of the NBG.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2020
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2021 (in thousands of Georgian Lari)